 It’s Hanna’s wild idea, of course: take their mom’s car, pack up the tent, and drive across the country.
 Just three sisters, one guitar, and the Trans Canada Highway.
 They can be back in Nova Scotia before their parents are home from Europe.
-She doesn’t say she wants to forget about what happened in Italy.
-Her youngest sister doesn’t say she keeps having nightmares about her friend’s recent suicide.
-Their middle sister doesn’t say much, unless it’s a complaint.
+She doesn’t say she wants to forget about what happened in Italy, and at university.
+Claire doesn’t say she keeps having nightmares about her friend’s recent suicide.
+Megan doesn’t say much, unless it’s a complaint.
 But maybe they all feel, somehow, that this is their one chance to do something together, something big, before time begins to scatter them.

-2018 TD Canadian Children’s Book Week: BC Interior selection
+2018 TD Children’s Book Week: BC Interior selection

 2018 Canadian Children’s Book Centre “Road Trip Reading List” selection